terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_vm.html.markdown

 When you customize your guest OS you can set up a virtual machine with the operating system that you want.

-VMware Cloud Director can customize the network settings of the guest operating system of a virtual machine created from a vApp template.
+Viettel IDC Cloud can customize the network settings of the guest operating system of a virtual machine created from a vApp template.
 When you customize your guest operating system, you can create and deploy multiple unique virtual machines based on the same vApp template without machine name or network conflicts.

-When you configure a vApp template with the prerequisites for guest customization and add a virtual machine to a vApp based on that template, VMware Cloud Director creates a package with guest customization tools.
-When you deploy and power on the virtual machine for the first time, VMware Cloud Director copies the package, runs the tools, and deletes the package from the virtual machine.
+When you configure a vApp template with the prerequisites for guest customization and add a virtual machine to a vApp based on that template, Viettel IDC Cloud creates a package with guest customization tools.
+When you deploy and power on the virtual machine for the first time, Viettel IDC Cloud copies the package, runs the tools, and deletes the package from the virtual machine.

 ~> **Note:** The settings below work so that all values are inherited from template and only the specified fields are